Diplo on Creating Hits with UAD Plug‑Ins

-In a little over ten years, Diplo (real name, Thomas Wesley Pentz), has gone from honing his craft, deeply immersed amidst the DJ culture of South Florida, to being one of the most in-demand producers in music.
+In little over ten years, Diplo (aka Thomas Wesley Pentz) has gone from honing his craft, deeply immersed amidst the DJ culture of South Florida, to being one of the most in-demand producers in music.

-Notching massive hits with the likes of M.I.A. (their Grammy-nominated track “Paper Planes” dominated radio and club play for the better part of 2008/09), Beyoncé, Kid Cudi, Usher, Chris Brown, Robyn, and Shakira, Diplo has even turned a Dogg into a Lion, with Snoop’s 2013 reggae-styled Reincarnated.
+Notching massive hits with the likes of M.I.A. (their Grammy-nominated track “Paper Planes” dominated radio and club play for the better part of the late 2000’s), Beyoncé, Kid Cudi, Usher, Chris Brown, Robyn, and Shakira, Diplo has even turned a Dogg into a Lion, with Snoop’s 2013 reggae-styled Reincarnated.

 Your style has always pulled from diverse elements.
 What do you attribute that to?